wso2/docs-is/en/docs/concepts/compliance/gdpr.md

     individuals.

--   **The right to data portability -** Individuals can download their user profile in a structured, commonly used and machine-readable JSON document format through the **My Account** application.
-Ability to download individual’s user profile as a structured, commonly used in machine-readable format is a requirement of GDPR.
+-   **The right to data portability -** Individuals can download their user profile in a structured, commonly used, and machine-readable JSON document format through the **My Account** application.
 In WSO2 IS, it is possible to use one of the following options to download user profile as a structured JSON document.